Dynamics of Loschmidt echoes from operator growth in noisy quantum many-body systems: Generic picture

 where $c_{\mathrm{w}}$ is a constant that depends on model parameters such as the interaction strength and the on-site Hilbert space dimension $q$.
 Note that we expect that the operator size average does not grow when there is no interaction, i.e., $\Delta\Sigma(t)=0$.
 Although Eq.~\eqref{eq:op_size_weak_dissip} is trivially solved, its most important aspect is that it indicates that dissipation does not influence the operator size average up to $t\lesssim p^{-1}$, which becomes a large timescale when dissipation is weak.

 On the other hand, when dissipation is strong ($pt\gg 1$), the growth of the operator size average is dominated by bulk dissipation.
 In this case, the size does not grow, and even if it grows by one site, it is immediately dissipated.
-The growth of the size is thus controlled essentially by the single-site physics, and we argue that the variation of the operator size average is given by
+The growth of the size is thus controlled essentially by the single-site physics.
+To see how the variation of the operator size $\Delta\Sigma(t)$ depends on $p$ in this case, we note that, expanding $\mathcal{O}(t)=\sum_\alpha C_\alpha(t)P_\alpha$ where $C_\alpha(t)=\langle\mathcal{O}P_\alpha(t)\rangle$, a simple calculation (valid for large $pt$) gives